Adult supervising a child wearing floaties, a key practice for swimming safety.

 Technology offers some fantastic resources to supplement your water safety knowledge.
 You don’t have to become an expert overnight.
 The American Red Cross, for example, provides free online courses for parents and caregivers that cover water safety fundamentals.
 They even have a program to become a water safety ambassador, empowering you to share life-saving information with your community.
 Beyond online learning, consider tools like pool alarms that detect motion in the water or personal wearable devices that can alert you if a swimmer is in distress.

-Find Local Water Safety Programs
+Where to Find Local Water Safety Programs

 Formal swimming lessons are one of the most effective layers of protection against drowning.
 Research shows that when a qualified instructor teaches a child to swim, it can reduce the risk of drowning by 88% for kids between the ages of one and four.
 Finding a quality local program is a key step in building your child’s confidence and competence in the water.
 Check with your local YMCA, community recreation center, or private swim schools.
 Look for programs with certified instructors, small class sizes, and a focus on water survival skills in addition to swimming strokes.